nesankar/mlexpy/README.md

 2. `mlexpy` leverages an OOP framework, while this may be less intuitive for some practitioners, the benefits of becoming familiar with some OOP outweigh its learning curve.

-3. The three junctions of the ML development pipeline are (1) the data, (2) the processing, (3) the prediction.
+3. The three junctions of the ML development pipeline are (1) the data -> (2) the processing -> (3) the predictions.
 Thus, each one of these steps is meant to be identically reproduceable independent of each other (to the extent possible).
     - For example: I have an update to my dataset -- I would like to know **exactly** how a previously developed and stored pipeline and model will perform on this new dataset.
     - I have a new model, I would like to know how it performs given **exactly** the same data and processing steps.
     - I would like to try computing a feature differently in the processing steps.
 However, to compare to previous models, I would like to use **exactly** the same data, **exactly** the same process for the other features, and **exactly** the same model and training steps (ex. the same Cross Validation, parameter serching, and tuning).

+    - Note: If the used features change, or the provided features change in all downstream process must change too in order to accomidate the structural change in the process, and no-longer can **exact** comparisons of a single component (data, process, model) be compared.

 Note: Currently, `mlexpy` _only_ provides tooling for supervised learning.